-24. Capacity-building for poverty alleviation will encompass three dimensions: participatory approach techniques; micromanagement and microcredit; and productive techniques related to the field of activity.
+24. Capacity-building for poverty alleviation will encompass three dimensions: participatory approach techniques; micromanagement and microcredit and productive techniques related to the field of activity.
 The capacities will be built in an upstream perspective.
-The beneficiaries will include: community-based organizations and their leaders; NGOs active at the grass-roots level; members of the cooperative movement active in poverty zones; and government officials involved in community development.
+The beneficiaries will include: community-based organizations and their leaders; NGOs active at the grass roots level; members of the cooperative movement active in poverty zones and government officials involved in community development.
 Best practices will be identified and appropriate support devices will be elaborated to help in the dissemination of successful practices for target communities.
 TCDC will be an appropriate modality in this perspective.

-Consolidation and replication of the pilot project, Fight against Exclusion, on Rodrigues Island the participatory approach and the microcredit procedures and its potential to provide systematic information and data on the socio-economic situation of women involved in the project and on household gender relations.
+Consolidation and replication of the pilot project Fight against Exclusion, on Rodrigues Island

+25. A wide consensus exists among the communities, the Government and UNDP, regarding the success of the participatory approach and the microcredit procedures and its potential to provide systematic information and data on the socioeconomic situation of women involved in the project and on household gender relations.
 However, a consolidation stage will be necessary, with increased involvement and contributions of other partners, and replications of the methodology used on Rodrigues Island in Mauritius.
 The methodology will be adjusted to suit the realities of life in Mauritius.
-Prior to replicating the methodology both in Mauritius and on Rodrigues Island, it will be necessary to establish a proper coordinating mechanism and to undertake a market-perspective study to pinpoint market outlets for increased production in the medium term.
+Prior to replicating the methodology both in Mauritius and on Rodrigues island, it will be necessary to establish a proper coordinating mechanism and to undertake a market-perspective study to pinpoint market outlets for increased production in the medium term.